DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Ashlan takes off safety of his rifle, but then.
 Flames arose.
-<span title="jp. 図書館の天井 again it is a bit confusing here as roof would make more sense, or maybe author means underground ceiling above library?">Ceiling of</span> library, which was Kay's goal today, got blasted and dense
+<span title="jp. 図書館の天井 again it is a bit confusing here as roof would make more sense, or maybe author means underground ceiling above library?">Ceiling of</span> library, which was Kai's goal today, got blasted and dense
 smoke could be seen from there.

 "...Magic"

 Rinne whispered.
-Kay could hear her weak voice from behind.
+Kai could hear her weak voice from behind.

 "Demon magic power, and not single, there are multiple."